urbica/react-map-gl/src/components/Cluster/README.md

-Note: You have to install `supercluster` package to use `Cluster` component:
+Note: You have to install `supercluster` package to use the `Cluster` component:

 ```shell
 npm -i supercluster